danielmunicio/MWEKF/README.md

 and add the key under `Settings > SSH and GPG keys` on GitHub.

 ### Install CasADi, HSL solvers, and other silly libraries
-this may take a while - expect 15-30 minutes.
+This may take a while - expect 15-30 minutes.
 Make sure your computer doesn't die!
 There will likely be a bunch of warnings.
 Don't cancel the execution.
 If it doesn't work, it's easier to diagnose if we know what it did.
 ```bash
 cd casadi_src; . casadi_installer.sh;